About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 These Chocolate Almond Energy Balls are perfect for an early morning snack or afternoon pick-me-up.
-Sweetened with dates and a hint of chocolate, they’re a healthy treat that everyone in my household loves!
+Sweetened with dates and a hint of chocolate, they’re an easy treat that everyone in my household loves!

 Years ago my friend Amy shared a recipe for homemade energy bars.
 It wasn’t a precise recipe per se.
 It was more along the lines of “add a bit of this and a bit of that and then just mix it until you like the way it looks.”
 Every time I made it, it was so good.
 And since that day in her kitchen, I’ve made a variation of her bars many many times.

 Eventually, my take on Amy’s energy bars developed into the “energy balls” recipe shared here.
 We always have a container of these in the fridge just waiting for anytime snacking.

 Energy balls are essentially mini energy bars that you can eat in one or two bites.
 Sometimes they are also called “energy bites.”

 What You’ll Need

 Here’s a quick overview of what you’ll need to make this energy balls recipe.
 Be sure to scroll down to the recipe card for specific amounts.

 - Almonds – You’ll need whole, raw almonds.
 I have also used walnuts!